Research

 This policy sets out the University of Liverpool’s approach to the use of metrics in research assessment.

 The University's Consultancy Policy has been in place since 2013 and covers Consultancy, CPD and Facilities and Equipment Services.
-It applies to all categories of staff contracted to the University.
+(Staff only)

 This policy outlines the minimum requirements for CTIMPs sponsored by the University, in order to comply with The Medicines for Human Use (Clinical Trials) Regulations 2004.